M-1-7-7/Best_Practice_Red/initial_enum/nmap.md

 3. this will do a full tcp udp service scan on the target IP address,

 ### add a target range
-5. if you would like to target a range of ip addresses ensure to replace line 2 of the initialNMAP.sh with `base_ip="192.168.1."`
-6. create a list of numbers that represent the last octet and name it somthing like `ip_last_octet.txt` and add this below the `base_ip=...` line:
+1. create a list of numbers that represent the last octet and name it somthing like `ip_last_octet.txt` and add this below the `base_ip=...` line:
 ```
    # List of last octets
     touch ip_list.txt